trajano/terraform-docker-swarm-aws/examples/sandbox/README.md

 # Sandbox

-This example is used for integration testing with the current code base with TLS removed.
+This example is used for integration testing with the current code base with TLS removed and provides a bastion server.
 This uses the source "../.." rather than the release copy.

+## Connecting to the Docker daemon

+    docker -H ssh://username@bastionIP <commands>

 ## Using a private docker-ce repo